 - Each managed lane facility will have a maximum revenue generation point as depicted by the horizontal green dashed line and is referred to as the revenue optimum/maximization toll rate.
-This is the level of traffic volume and toll rate that meets the maximum revenue objective.
-Increasing the toll rate beyond this level yields lower toll traffic and less revenue potential. - The vertical axes show color bands indicating the traffic operations level of service (LOS) under the different toll rate level conditions.
+This is the level of traffic volume and toll rate that meets the maximum revenue objective (green points in Figure 8).
+Increasing the toll rate beyond this level yields lower toll traffic and less total revenue potential. - The vertical axes show color bands indicating the traffic operations level of service (LOS) under the different toll rate level conditions.
 Note the horizontal hypothetical red dashed line depicting the traffic capacity of the managed lane.
 If tolled traffic exceeds this capacity, the managed lane becomes congested (LOS F).
-This level of traffic defines the maximum throughput threshold beyond which the managed lane could not physically carry any additional vehicular traffic.
-As shown for this illustration, the maximum revenue toll rate yields a LOS C traffic flow scenario.

-- Maximum efficiency of the managed lane is achieved when throughput is fairly high - less than maximum capacity - with a good level of service that yields reliable speeds.
-This point can be defined as the boundary between LOS D and E. - The blue dashed horizontal line shows an example of a target revenue objective.
+This level of traffic defines the maximum throughput threshold beyond which the managed lane could not physically carry any additional vehicular traffic (red points).
+As shown for this illustration, the maximum revenue toll rate yields a LOS C traffic flow scenario (green points). - Maximum efficiency of the managed lane is achieved when throughput is fairly high less than maximum capacity with a good level of service that yields reliable speeds (violet points).
+This point can be defined as the boundary between LOS D and E. - The blue dashed horizontal line shows an example of a target revenue objective (blue points).
 It is worth noting that the target revenue can be achieved at two different toll rates.
-At the lower toll rate level, the managed lane traffic levels result in LOS D operations, while the higher toll rate levels results in LOS A operations (empty lane syndrome).
-A toll rate level selected between the two extremes would satisfy the revenue target objective and achieve a varied level of service criteria (throughput efficiency). - Toll traffic and revenue conditions for a hypothetical maximum person throughput or maximum person efficiency are also depicted simultaneously.
+At the lower toll rate level, the managed lane traffic levels result in LOS D operations (near the maximum efficiency toll rate), while the higher toll rate levels results in LOS A operations (empty lane syndrome).
+A toll rate level selected between the two extremes would satisfy the revenue target objective and achieve a varied level of service criteria (throughput efficiency). - Toll traffic and revenue conditions for a hypothetical maximum person throughput or maximum person efficiency are also depicted simultaneously (pink points).
 If a sizeable portion of managed lane capacity is allocated to eligible non-tolled users (carpools or transit), the toll rates may need to be set high enough to force the buy-in non-eligible demand down to match the limited reserve capacity of the lane.
 This type of operation can once again achieve two objectives.
-If objectives include a target revenue, and either maximum person efficiency or throughput, application of the higher target revenue toll rate could reduce tolled demand levels low enough to accommodate carpools and transit without tolls, thus achieving both objectives. - If the full economic cost levels reflect the need for high toll rate levels, then the managed lanes may be underutilized (empty lane syndrome) with a LOS A traffic flow pattern on the facility. - A series of transportation objectives and associated ratings can be developed as shown by the color-coded matrix below the graph.
+If objectives include a target revenue, and either maximum person efficiency or throughput, application of the higher target revenue toll rate (rightmost blue points) could reduce tolled demand levels low enough to accommodate carpools and transit without tolls, thus achieving both objectives. - If the full economic cost levels reflect the need for high toll rate levels, then the managed lanes may be underutilized (empty lane syndrome) with a LOS A traffic flow pattern on the facility (orange points). - A series of transportation objectives and associated ratings can be developed as shown by the color-coded matrix below the graph.
 Note that the ratings for each scenario will vary by level of service in such a way that no level of traffic (or level of service) will necessarily produce conditions that are optimum for all four objectives.
-As such, a combination and trade-off must be made to prioritize the various objectives.
+As such, trade-offs must be made to prioritize the various objectives.